stoneatom/stonedb/Docs/04-developer-guide/01-connect-to-stonedb/use-mysql-client.md

 This topic describes how to use the MySQL command-line client named mysql to connect to StoneDB.
 ## **Prerequisites**
-MySQL has been installed and its version is 5.5, 5.6, or 5.7.
+MySQL Client(mysql) has been installed and its version is 5.5, 5.6, or 5.7.
 ## **Procedure**
 Specify required parameters according to the following format.
 ```shell